Some don't awaken till later in the astral plane.

 If you carry a lot of anger with you when you die, you float to the lowest sub-level of the astral plane.
 The air is dark, and anger distorts peoples' appearances into ghoulish forms.
 People spend their time fighting each other with mantric bombs, expressing and indulging in anger till they're done with it.
 They aren't suffering.
 They're enjoying the struggle.
 For one thing, no one can die.
 When they've burned the anger out, they float up to a higher sub-level of the astral plane.

 In general, the astral plane looks like the physical world.
 There are landscapes and mountains and forests, though nature is more beautiful and exuberant.
+Rain falls in all the colors of the rainbow.
 There is no night.
-There are cities, where people shape matter with their thoughts into mansions.
+There are cities, where people can shape matter with their thoughts into mansions.
 People spend their time playing, doing art, having relationships, traveling, partying.
 They don't have to sleep or eat (though they can eat if they want to).
 If you ask a tree for a piece of fruit, a blossom will form and turn into fruit in a few seconds, and the branch will bend down to hand it to you.

 In higher sub-planes of the astral plane people can fly like Peter Pan, just by willing themselves to float up off the ground.
-If you have the urge to make love with someone, you'll float up into the sky.
+If you have the urge to make love with someone, you might float up into the sky.
 And the perfect person to make love with will fly up and join you.
-What's that old song: "Meet me in the middle of the air."
+What's that old song: "Meet me in the middle of the air?"

 People spend from 5 to 40 years in the astral plane, and then they die again.
+Astral death is painless.
 They awaken to find themselves in the Mental Plane, which is also called Devachan (Realm of the Nature Spirits).
 In the Mental Plane one's surroundings are formed by one's thoughts.
 If you want to live in a palace, or a treehouse in old-growth forest, you do.
-You can do anything you want to, watch movies, travel, go to concerts, do art.
+You can do anything you want to: watch movies, travel, go to concerts, do art, learn to play steel guitar.
 If you want to talk to someone, they appear.
 If you want to have a jam session with George Harrison, Eric Clapton, Mark Knopfler and Victor Wooten, they appear out of thin air.

 If you invite someone to make love with you, they never say no. There's no struggle or frustration in the mental plane.